rvvincelli/rvvincelli.github.io/_posts/9999-10-10-kafka-spark-intro.md

 It is important to notice that acknowledgement feeds may interfere with the order of the messages as received on the broker side.
 Also, the management is all internal but in determining the behavior the following are important:

-In determining the acknowledgement behavior the following are also important:

   * `retries` defines how many attempts the producer makes after a transient (non fatal) send error, eg an acknowledgement failure notice from the server; a backoff interval can be defined as well via
    `retry.backoff.ms`; enabling resend breaks the property that messages are always available in-order at the broker site for the producers to consume, as well as at-most-once delivery
   * `request.timeout.ms` defines the time the master broker waits for the fulfillment of the acknowledgement mode chosen by the client, returning an error to it once this timeout elapses